hasithd123/hasithd123/README.md

 - 👋 Hi, I’m @hasithd123
-- 👀 I’m interested in bot deploying
+- 👀 I’m interested in web deploying
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me hasithd123@gmail.com

 <!---
 hasithd123/hasithd123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.